Admission information

 If approved: the academic team will forward the form to the Registrar’s Office for processing.

-If denied: the academic coordinator/academic team will respond to the student via email and communicate rationale. (i.e. no space/course not offered/individual does not meet prerequisite/corequisite.)
+If denied: the academic coordinator/academic team will reject the form submitted and a notification will be sent to the student (i.e. no space/course not offered/individual does not meet prerequisite/corequisite.)

 Supplemental request